 Artificial turf infill is a crucial element in any synthetic turf installation.
 Infill is installed as one of the last elements of a synthetic turf field, but it is arguably, one of the more important components and here’s why:

 While infill can be any material, it is typically categorized in one of the following groups:

 Infill selection can seem overwhelming with so many varying options.
 Ultimately it depends upon factors such as budget, maintenance experience, location, and more.
-Contact us by filling out the form below with any questions you may have.
+Contact us with any questions you may have.
 Not ready to talk to someone yet?
 Use our free system recommender for a customized field recommendation.